 Getting published in a magazine takes perseverance, insight, advanced planning, and above all: patience.
 From Front-of-Book columns to Back-of-Book essays, from longform feature articles to short personal essays, this six-week masterclass will aim to teach students how to conceive, workshop, and pitch creative nonfiction pieces to regional and national publications.
 The end of the masterclass will focus on query writing techniques and submission.
 The workshop will include plenty of in-class writing exercises and free writing time during which students can opt to discuss projects one-on-one with the instructor to home their final drafts.
 Come prepared with ideas galore and a healthy appetite for quiet writing time.

 Fall Date TBD

 Kenneth R. Rosen’s work has appeared in The New York Times Magazine, Harper’s, and The Atlantic, among other print and web publications.
 His personal essay “Notes From My Suicide” was listed as a Notable Essay in The Best American Essays 2017.
 He has also appeared as a commentator on NPR and a variety of podcasts.

 Writers in Progress Manuscript Intensive Series, with Dori Ostermiller:

-A year-long program for writers with prose manuscripts in progress that call for constructive feedback and new writing.
+A rigorous and encouraging year-long program for writers with prose manuscripts in progress that call for constructive feedback and new writing.
 Writers can be working on novels, short story collections, memoirs or essay collections.
 We will meet for regular Friday night/Saturday intensives over the course of the year, beginning in October.
 This group will provide the structure, support, inspiration and constructive feedback to help writers complete a book-length manuscript draft.